d9k/cli-select/README.md

 ## Usage

 ```
-tac todo.txt | cli-select -m "What do you plan to do today?" > todo-today.txt
+tac todo.txt | cli-select -m -q "What do you plan to do today?" > todo-today.txt
 ```

 ## Install from url